4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 1. Accept the high cost of products and continue
 2. Refuse to develop ML products due to unprofitability
-3. Find a way to save money without giving up product development elements
+3. Save money without giving up essential elements of product development

 The first option is suitable if you have found a highly profitable product that pays off despite high costs.
 This is typical for IT companies, where ML is the core business.
 For non-IT companies, such projects are good candidates for outsource.
 An outsourcer can significantly increase the profitability of a product by selling it to several clients.
 In the case of outsourcing a single project, you probably do not need to understand the specifics of developing ML products.